iadvize/documentation/docs/build-apps.md

 `pushApplePayPaymentRequestInConversationThread`

 - Allows CPA to send Apple Pay Payment request in the conversation thread
-- Only CPA opened with an Apple channel conversation can be send an Apple Pay Payment request.
+- Only CPA opened with an Apple channel conversation can send an Apple Pay Payment request.

 *Signature*